NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Lich) Aura of Rot.md

 The lich is surrounded by pervasive, supernatural rot.
 Unattended food and drink within 30 feet of the lich immediately spoils.
-Anyone attempting to eat or drink within this area must succeed at a DC 5 Flat check or become [[Conditions/Sickened|Sickened 1]] as the sustenance spoils before it can be ingested (ruining potions and other magical food and drink).
+Anyone attempting to eat or drink within this area must succeed at a DC 5 Flat check or become [[Sickened|Sickened 1]] as the sustenance spoils before it can be ingested (ruining potions and other magical food and drink).
 Ordinary plants that remain within this aura for more than 1 minute wither and begin to die (depending on their size, this might take significantly longer).

 *Source: Pathfinder Book of the Dead*
 *OGL*